 - When rolls have risen, preheat the oven to 375ºF (191ºC).
 Place baking dish on a baking sheet, or place a baking sheet on the oven rack under the rolls, as some caramel sauce may bubble over.
 Bake the rolls for 25-30 minutes or until rolls just start to brown on top.
 Remove from oven and allow to cool for 5 minutes while you prepare the cream cheese frosting.

 - In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with a paddle attachment, beat the butter and cream cheese on medium-high speed until smooth.

 - Turn the mixer speed down to low and add the powdered sugar.
 Add the salt and caramel sauce and continue mixing until smooth.
 Set aside.

 SERVE THE ROLLS

 - Get out a serving platter or dinner plate.
 Being very careful, turn the warm rolls over and out onto the plate.
-To do this: place the plate on top of the warm rolls.
+To do this: invert the plate on top of the warm rolls.
 Using oven mitts, flip everything over (plate is now on the bottom), and allow rolls to settle upside down for a few minutes before removing the baking dish (which is now on top).
 You may need to shake the baking dish a bit to loosen some parts of the rolls.

 - Spread cream cheese frosting onto slightly cooled rolls and serve rolls immediately.
 Drizzle with more caramel sauce, if desired.
 Leftover rolls stay fresh in an airtight container at room temperature up to 3 days or in the refrigerator up to 5 days.
 Reheat in the microwave for 8-10 seconds before serving.